 Let’s imagine a silly but useful example topic: How to Choose an Electrified Widget Operating System (EWOS).
 It’s a complex topic to understand, let alone explain eloquently to others.
 After we do the research, we can create the content for many different media at once:

 - A web page

 Additionally, we can share that content on websites or social accounts that are industry authorities.
 In China, they often refer to this as Key Opinion Leader (KOL) marketing.
 I find that wording to be a bit restrictive.
-We like to be flexible, so we won’t only reach out to KOLs on social platforms, but we’ll also reach out to websites or legacy media publishers.
+Being flexible is important, so consider reaching out to both KOLs on social platforms and websites.

 The key is to get in front of the right target market and educate them on the solutions available to them.
 Using the example of an EWOS, we might be able to post an article about Electrified Widget Factory Efficiency Losses on five websites, and/or we might let three social influencers review the system themselves and create video reviews.

 Due to their live nature, webinars can be trickier to pull off.
-You would need to have an expert available to make the presentation and answer questions live in Chinese.
-This burden can be lessened by assigning a community manager to answer any questions in the live text chat.
+You would need to have an expert available to make the presentation live in Chinese.
+Plus, it would help to have an additional person to answer questions live in chat.

 But if you can find the resources for this, they can be a solid way to attract new users and better educate your current fans.